breakinblocks/Craft.js/README.md

 ## Additional Information

 This Script works with Modded Containers aswell, such as IronChest and even ColossalChests.
-ColossalChests works on both the Core and the Interface
+ColossalChests works on both the Core and the Interface.

 ![Image of a Modded Container](./assets/diamond_chest.png)

 If the Container has a bigger Width, you need to hold n-amount of triggerItems in your hand